puppetlabs/puppet-docs/source/puppet/4.10/type.md

 <h4 id="user-attribute-managehome">managehome</h4>

-Whether to manage the home directory when managing the user.
+Whether to manage the home directory when Puppet creates or removes the user.
-This will create the home directory when `ensure => present`, and delete the home directory when `ensure => absent`.
+This creates the home directory if Puppet also creates the user account, and deletes the home directory if Puppet also removes the user account.
 Defaults to `false`.

+This parameter has no effect unless Puppet is also creating or removing the user in the resource at the same time.
+For instance, Puppet creates a home directory for a managed user if `ensure => present` and the user does not exist at the time of the Puppet run.
+If the home directory is then deleted manually, Puppet will not recreate it on the next run.

 Valid values are `true`, `false`, `yes`, `no`.